jkereako/BlankState/README.md

 Repeat these steps as often as necessary when your app encounters a blank state.

 # Credit
 The idea for this project came from [DNZEmptyDataSet][repo].
-He had a fabulous idea, but the code for that project is over 900 lines long and does not contain a single Storyboard.

-The difference between both projects is my version requires that you, the developer, adapt my idea to your project whereas [dzenbot's][dzenbot] project allows you to use it immediately.
-His is more user-friendly, but it's also more complex.
-This is always the case with frameworks.
+The difference between both projects is my version requires that you adapt my idea to your project whereas [dzenbot's][dzenbot] project allows you to use it immediately.
+However, his version is complex (it's over 900 lines of code) and hard to maintain, mine can be understood in under 10 minutes.

 [dzenbot]: https://github.com/dzenbot
 [repo]: https://github.com/dzenbot/DZNEmptyDataSet